KaiStevenson/kai-script/README.md

 > How can I publish a package for KaiScript?

-KaiScript doesn't have its own package manager, but it works natively with npm.
+KaiScript doesn't have its own package manager yet, but it works natively with npm.
 If you've written a useful library, just export it like so:

 ```typescript